-Door bell input on an options card
+Door bell input on an options card (Mitel 415/430 only)

-- The door bell is connected directly to a control input of the options card. - One internal user can be allocated to the door bell input for each case of the Day, Night and Weekend positions. - The dialled destination is dependent on the position of switch group 1 if another switch group is not assigned to the control input of the option card.
+The door bell is connected directly to a control input of the options card.

+- An internal user can be allocated to the door bell input for each position of the assigned switching group (for example for day, night and weekend). - The dialled destination is dependent on the position of switch group 1 if another switch group is not assigned to the control input of the option card.

 Tab.
-301 Door bell on the options card: System configuration
+304 Door bell on the options card: System configuration